Interactive Face Video Coding: A Generative Compression Framework: Experimental Results

 \subsubsection{Interactive Face Video Coding}

 Our proposed compression framework enjoys the best aspects of compact representation and semantic interpretation by characterizing highly-independent facial semantics from talking face frames.
-As such, it is of great benefits to realize controllable semantic interactivity or virtual character animation based on these facial semantics.

-\begin{itemize} \item{Controllable manipulation for friendly interactivity: By modifying the corresponding facial semantics at the decoder side, different interactive manners can be achieved in terms of eye blinking, mouth motion, head rotation and head translation.
-As shown in Fig. \ref{fig8}, compared with the conventional VVC codec, our proposed face interactive coding scheme not only reconstructs face videos with high fidelity, but also enjoys great flexibility in controlling these semantics, where the shape and motion of the eyes and the mouth, as well as the head posture can all be separately controlled.
-Such a compression mechanism can well support future applications that require both high coding performance and friendly interactivity. }

-\item{Virtual character animation for privacy protection: To enable the protection of user privacy in talking face communication, the proposed IFVC system can treat a virtual character as the key-reference frame and animate it with compact facial semantics at the decoder side.
+As such, it is of great benefits to realize controllable semantic interactivity or virtual character animation based on these facial semantics. \begin{itemize} \item{Controllable manipulation for friendly interactivity: By modifying the corresponding facial semantics at the decoder side, different interactive manners can be achieved in terms of eye blinking, mouth motion, head rotation, head translation and head location.
+As shown in Fig. \ref{fig8}, our proposed interactive face coding scheme enjoys great flexibility in controlling these semantics, where the shape and motion of the eyes and the mouth, as well as the head posture can all be separately controlled.
+Such a compression mechanism can well support future applications that require both high coding performance and friendly interactivity. } \item{Virtual character animation/stylization for privacy protection: To enable the protection of user privacy in talking face communication, the proposed IFVC system can treat a virtual character as the key-reference frame and animate it with compact facial semantics at the decoder side.
 More specifically, virtual characters can be selected by end users, and the decoded facial semantics from the coded bitstream can be used to animate the virtual face character with accurate pose and expression.
 Fig. \ref{fig9} shows the robustness of our proposed algorithm using virtual characters with very different features.
-As shown in these samples, the proposed IFVC framework can animate any cross-identity face character with compact facial semantics to produce face images with accurate eye/mouth motion and head posture, providing great possibility for virtual live entertainment.
+As shown in these samples, the proposed IFVC framework can animate any cross-identity face character with compact facial semantics to produce face images with accurate eye/mouth motion and head posture, providing great possibility for virtual live entertainment or face video stylization.
+It should be mentioned that virtual character animation results in Fig. \ref{fig9} may exist unpleasant visual effects like jittering due to the domain gap between virtual character and real-face signal.
+In particular, the adopted WM3DR~\cite{Zhang2021WeaklySupervisedM3} that is only trained at real-face datasets cannot well ensure the accurate parameter regression and mesh reconstruction of the virtual character, which will influence the subsequent mesh-based motion estimation and face video animation. } \end{itemize}